codewithirene567/Travelplanner/travelplanner/README.md

 3) Run bundle install in the console
 4) Run shotgun
 5) Enter the given url terminal provided by the shotgun server

+Link to License:
+This app is available for reuse as an open source under the MIT License found at https://opensource.org/licenses/MIT.